 5. git remote -v

-) your project is linked to.
+Displays the URL of the remote repo (usually called origin) your project is linked to.
 This is where any pushes and pulls will go.

 Why This Matters